Schumer urges show of support for Ukraine with spending bill - NewsBreak

 The Senate could approve the bill as soon as Wednesday.
 The House will then have to take it up and pass the measure before midnight Friday to avoid a partial-government shutdown.

-He doubled down on that message in the evening, saying he had just met with Zelenskyy.

-“He made it clear that without this aid package, the Ukrainians will be in real trouble and could even lose the war," Schumer said.
-“So that makes the urgency of getting this legislation done all the more important."
+“By passing this omnibus and confirming a new ambassador, we can send President Zelenskyy back to Ukraine with the message that the Senate, the Congress and the American people stand unequivocally behind the people of Ukraine," Schumer said.
+“And we're backing that up with real dollars and real resources."

 McConnell is facing pushback from many Republicans who don't support the spending bill and resent being forced to vote on such a massive package with so little time before a potential shutdown and the Christmas holiday.
-He highlighted the bill's spending boost for defense and said that non-defense spending, when excluding a big boost for veterans health care, would increase below the rate of inflation.
+He highlighted the bill's spending boost for defense and said that non-defense spending, when excluding a big increase for veterans health care, would not increase at the rate of inflation.

 “If Republicans controlled this chamber, we would have handled the appropriations process entirely differently from top to bottom," McConnell said.
 “But given the reality of where we stand today, senators have two options this week, just two: we will either give our Armed Forces the resources and the certainty that they need, or we will deny it to them."

-The bill, which runs for 4,155 pages, includes about $772.5 billion for non-defense, discretionary programs and $858 billion for defense and would finance agencies through September.
+The bill, which runs for 4,155 pages, includes about $772.5 billion for non-defense, discretionary programs and $858 billion for defense and would last through the end of the fiscal year at the end of September.

 Lawmakers worked to stuff as many priorities as they could into the sprawling package, likely the last major bill of the current Congress.
 That includes $27 billion in disaster funding to help communities recovering from disasters and extreme weather events as well as an overhaul of federal election law that aims to prevent any future presidents or presidential candidates from trying to overturn an election.